SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Related Work

 \subsection{Social Robot Navigation}

-Social robots are expected to interact with humans and complete various tasks such as providing assistance \cite{francis2023principles} and social navigation forms the foundation for accomplishing most high-level tasks.
+Social robots are expected to interact with humans and complete various tasks, such as providing assistance \cite{francis2023principles}.
+Social navigation forms the foundation for accomplishing most high-level tasks.
 Robots are required to navigate in crowds, where the challenge of modeling dynamic human behavior makes navigation particularly difficult.
-It is crucial to model the high non-linearity of human behaviors, such as human intentions and interactions between agents \cite{li2020evolvegraph,girase2021loki,zhou2022grouptron,lange2023scene,li2023pedestrian}.
-Deep reinforcement learning (DRL) offers a potentially viable solution to these challenges \cite{li2023game,li2024interactive,li2024multi}.
+It is crucial to capture the subtleties of human behavior, such as human intentions and interactions between agents \cite{li2020evolvegraph,girase2021loki,zhou2022grouptron,lange2023scene,li2023pedestrian}, and properly utilize them for effective robotic decisions.
+Deep reinforcement learning (DRL) offers a potentially viable solution for solving the challenging navigation task \cite{li2023game,li2024interactive,li2024multi}.
 Previous works on RL-based methods for social robots include capturing agent-agent interactions \cite{chen2019crowd,li2024multi} and the intentions of human agents \cite{liu2023intention}, incorporating these as predictions into RL policy networks.
 Our work takes a step further by quantifying the uncertainties of these predictions and guiding robot behavior based on the uncertainty quantification.